-The National Collaborating Centre for Healthy Public Policy (NCCHPP) is a pole of expertise and knowledge sharing on healthy public policy.
+The National Collaborating Centre for Healthy Public Policy (NCCHPP) is a hub of expertise and knowledge sharing on healthy public policy.
 It is part of a network of six National Collaborating Centres for Public Health (NCCs) created in 2005 and financed by the Public Health Agency of Canada to reinforce Canada’s public health infrastructure.
 The NCCs are located across Canada in various host institutions and each NCC specializes in a key sector of public health.

 The NCCHPP is hosted in Montréal by the Institut national de santé publique du Québec (INSPQ).

 The NCCHPP’s mandate is to support public health actors across Canada in their efforts to develop and promote healthy public policies.
 These policies have the potential to play a key role in improving the health of populations and reducing health inequalities, due to their influence upon social, economic, environmental and ecological determinants of health, including: education, social support, income, physical environment and climate.

 We fulfill our mandate by developing, synthesizing and sharing knowledge, by targeting research gaps and by fostering the development of networks connecting public health professionals, researchers and policy makers across Canada.

 Our scientific programming is informed by knowledge needs assessments of public health actors in Canada and guided by a pan-Canadian advisory board.